ServerlessOpsIO/serverlessops-workshops/04-security/02-infrastructure/README.md

 **Goals:**
 * Evaluate a new application and fix the cloud infrastructure security issues with it.

+## Infrastructure Security
-## Access Controls
+### Access Controls / AWS IAM

 This lab will primarily deal with AWS access controls.
 In particular, we will make use of [AWS IAM](https://aws.amazon.com/iam/) to properly secure our application infrastructure.
 Incorrect or far too broad IAM policies lead to many of the security issues that organizations see.
 This module will illustrate common mistakes people make and demonstrate best practices.

 Terminology:

 * _IAM Policy:_ A collection of IAM permission statements.
-These are tyipically attached to an IAM Role, Group, or User.
+These are typically attached to an IAM Role, Group, or User.
 (Best practice is to not attach policies to users.)
 * _IAM Role:_ A collection of IAM policies.
 We attach IAM Roles to Lambda functions to give them permission to access other AWS resources.

 IAM Permissions Reference:

 * https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html

+### Infrastructure Monitoring / AWS Config

+Once infrastructure security issues have been detected and remediated there should be a process put in place to prevent the issue from happening again.
+We'll use [AWS Config](https://aws.amazon.com/config/) to monitor for and alert on issues.

 ## Instructions